ahorner2/defiCorpus/README.md

 # defiCorpus
 #### A DeFi-native corpus built using ntlk & gensim.

-The initial focus is Discourse-based Web3 Governance forums, but will be adding material from several mediums in the future.
+**The initial focus is Discourse-based Web3 Governance forums, but will be adding material from several mediums in the future.**

+*The first pass came from a collection of DeFi protocols:*

+* Aave
+* Balancer
+* Compound
+* Frax
+* GMX
+* Instadapp
+* Lido
+* Maker
+* Rocketpool
+* Sushiswap
+* Uniswap
+* Vesta
+* Yearn

-Crypto news articles to be collected using the https://cryptopanic.com/ public API, found here: https://cryptopanic.com/developers/api/about.
+Crypto news articles to be collected from Decrypt, The Block, the rest TDB.

-Free to use under MIT license, and of course, free to improve :)
+Free to use and free to improve :)

-Cheers
+Cheers!

-TODO: social media, newsy, whitepaper collection
+*TODO: social media, newsy, whitepaper collection*

-Note: Separating into several datasets to be merged after full review
+**Note: Separating into several datasets to be merged after full review.
+Current train/test data needs a decent chunk of processing work.**